zenanetwork/iris/staking/README.md

 	Nonce             uint64                  `json:"nonce"`
 }
 ```

 where

-* `From` represents the address of the validator that initiated the `MsgValidatorExit` transaction on heimdall.
+- `From` represents the address of the validator that initiated the `MsgValidatorExit` transaction on iris.
-* `ID` represents the id of the validator to be unstaked.
+- `ID` represents the id of the validator to be unstaked.
-* `DeactivationEpoch` is the last `epoch` as a validator.
+- `DeactivationEpoch` is the last `epoch` as a validator.
-* `TxHash` is the hash of the unstake transaction on L1.
+- `TxHash` is the hash of the unstake transaction on L1.
-* `LogIndex` is the index of the `UnstakeInit` log in the unstake transaction receipt.
+- `LogIndex` is the index of the `UnstakeInit` log in the unstake transaction receipt.
-* `BlockNumber` is the L1 block number in which the unstake transaction was included.
+- `BlockNumber` is the L1 block number in which the unstake transaction was included.
-* `Nonce` is the count representing all the staking related transactions performed from the validator's account.
+- `Nonce` is the count representing all the staking related transactions performed from the validator's account.

 Upon broadcasting the message, it goes through `HandleMsgValidatorExit` handler which checks the basic sanity of the data in the transaction.